rdodiya/RestroHub/CONTRIBUTING.md

 - Add comments for complex logic
 - Keep changes focused and atomic
 - Don't mix multiple features in one branch
+- **UI Changes**: You can refactor/improve code, but don't change the entire UI unnecessarily
+  - Only make UI changes that are discussed and approved in the issue
+  - Avoid cosmetic changes that don't add value
+- **Follow Issue Scope**: Only implement what's specified in the assigned issue
+  - Don't add extra features or unrelated changes
+  - Discuss any scope expansion with maintainers first
+- **Code Refactoring**:
+  - You can optimize and refactor code
+  - But avoid large formatting changes that hide actual code logic
+  - Keep refactoring minimal and focused

 ### 3. Test Your Changes Locally